 ICHRE welcomes a wide range of honorary research associates, from early-career scholars to visiting professors.
 Those currently involved with ICHRE are:

-Dr Tinghe Jin is the president of the Chinese Educational Research Association in the UK.
+Dr Tinghe Jin is a British Academy Postdoctoral Fellow at Durham University.
+She is also president of the Chinese Educational Research Association in the UK.
 She was a Chinese language teacher for four years in China after she obtained her first degree in Chinese language and literature.
-She pursued her MA in International Education at the University of Leicester.
-She completed her PhD as a Centenary Scholar at UCL Institute of Education.
+She pursued her MA in International Education at the University of Leicester and completed her PhD as a Centenary Scholar at UCL Institute of Education.
 Her research specialises in intercultural education, specifically in relation to the teaching and learning of Chinese.
 She has published several articles and book chapters on Chinese language education and teachers’ professional development, and has co-edited books and a journal special issue which address issues and developments in Chinese educational research.
-She is interested in the history to teaching and learning Chinese in British universities and contributed to the History SIG at the 2016 BERA conference in Leeds with a paper on Interculturality across millennia: A study of cultural contact between China and Europe and the changing significance of Chinese as a language.
+She is interested in the history of teaching and learning Chinese in British universities.
 She is currently writing a book commissioned by Routledge to be titled Aspects of Interculturality in the Teaching and Learning of Chinese Language.